 Does Circulate Music Double Dip?

 Oh no, we do not double dip!
 Meaning that if Circulate Music digitally distributes and manages your career, we would not take a cut from both agreements.
 We do however take the highest percentage from either agreement.
-For example, if we digitally distribute your project at a 50/50 split, Circulate Music would solely retain 50% of royalties collected from digital distribution vs. say 1o-15% from artist development services.
+For example, if we digitally distribute your project at a 50/50 split, Circulate Music would solely retain 50% of royalties collected from digital distribution vs. say 15% from artist management services.

 What is Circulate Music’s relationship with LeakySync to pitch my music for Sync?

 Does Circulate Music provide PR for releases?

-We do not provide PR services in the traditional sense; HOWEVER, we do reach out to a short list of music blogs for each release, while contacting music platforms and major media contacts for editorial, production and special program consideration when the time is right.
-We also have a couple media partnerships, of which 7 times out of 10 will gladly premier a music release or music video for us, so we gratefully have that in our back-pocket.
+We do not provide PR services in the traditional sense; HOWEVER, we do reach out to a short list of music blogs for each release, while contacting music platforms and major media contacts for editorial, production and exclusive premier consideration when the time is right.